after-ephemera/azjkjensen.github.io/_posts/2022-02-21-what-meta-does-to-retain-me.md

 The nature of my work lets me ride the coattails of some of the best engineering leaders in the world.
 Listening to Michael Abrash's vision for the future of augmented and virtual reality gave me a deeper respect for the Xerox PARC folks who invented personal computing.
 Seeing people embrace that vision gave me confidence that the world will reinvent it again.
 My immediate and skip-level managers know how to build teams that get stuff done.
 The engineers on my teams have serious experience running distributed systems.
 Working with these people is exciting!

+I've been at the company longer than almost 70% of people, and we successfully keep hiring people like this!

 I do miss meeting in person.
 I have been "in office" on and off throughought the pandemic due to needing physical access on my first team and opting into it on my second team.
 Some of my team is in the office during the week, so I appreciate the time together.
 The "aura of magic" that used to permeate the Menlo Park campus that once belonged to Sun Microsystems is just beginning to return though.
 The tens of thousands of people who joined the company since the pandemic started probably don't feel that magic in the same way I did as a wide-eyed intern in 2018.
 I'm still crossing my fingers that it returns to its full glory, but time (and COVID) will tell.

-I've been at the company longer than almost 70% of people, and we successfully keep hiring people like this!

 ## the scale is unimaginable

 The work I do matters and affects peoples' lives around the world.
 My work is specifically focused on scalability, so it's nice that I get to work at a place where the scale reaches heights that really are unprecedented.
 With billions of people using our services, many many owned servers, and [19 data centers in service or planned](https://www.facebook.com/KunaDataCenter/posts/pfbid0VxYkvWuBGyCNo67TNtHEgR2n3AAGtKaTbFucds3paw6J1wAUtFbWUqxjLQGjUun7l){:target="blank"}, I am a part of an operational marvel.

 The work my team does now to protect privacy takes a holistic approach to the entire lifecycle of data people trust Meta with.
+Businesses run entirely on Facebook and Instagram, and they rely on us to protect their privacy.
+Private conversations between people on WhatsApp or Messenger are expected to remain private.
+Embracing the metaverse will introduce new dimensions of identity- and spatial-privacy that society (and Meta) will need to grapple with too.
 Big power, big responsibility.
+It's a serious challenge that excites me.

 ## the combination of autonomy and comfort is unmatched